 Each quarter we offer a selection of interdisciplinary courses, which take varying approaches to the same basic issues.

-Fall CAT 1 courses focuses on critical reading and questions like “What is a text?” or “How can an artifact or source be analyzed?” or “Why is the same object of study approached differently in different fields?”
-(4 units)
+CAT 1 courses (fall quarter, four units) focus on critical reading and questions like “What is a text?” or “How can an artifact or source be analyzed?” or “Why is the same object of study approached differently in different fields?”

-Winter CAT 2 courses emphasize arguments, both explicit and implicit.
+CAT 2 courses (winter quarter, six units) emphasize arguments, both explicit and implicit, focus shifts to writing.
 Students learn more about how different kinds of arguments are constructed, how visual arguments persuade, and why some parts of an argument might not be visible or open to debate.
-Note: students must have passed the Entry Level Writing Requirement to take this class.
-(6 units)
+Note: Students must have successfully completed the Entry Level Writing Requirement to take this class.

-The Sixth College Practicum is an upper-division, general education requirement that embodies the College’s commitment to active, hands-on learning.
-It is a wonderful opportunity for students to integrate theory and practice by making connections between classroom learning and community experiences.
-Students are required to enroll in courses that have an experiential, service-oriented, practical, or community-based component to the curriculum.
+The Practicum is a wonderful opportunity for students to integrate theory and practice by making connections between classroom learning and community experiences.